BenjaminBettan/cucumber/README.md

 keywords here : https://github.com/cucumber/cucumber/wiki/Feature-Introduction

-get a string from feature file to java code simply add "this is a sting input"
+get a string   from feature file to java code simply add "this is a sting input" get an integer from feature file to java code simply add your number